aartik17/technova-inventory-app1/README.md

-# TechNova Inventory App
+# TechNova Inventory App - Dev Branch

-Development branch for new feature integrations.
+This branch integrates all new features before releasing to production (`main`).

+## Included Features:
+- ✅ User Login
+- 📦 Inventory Tracking
+- 🐞 Bugfix for login redirect
+- 📊 Reporting Module

+Use this branch to test full functionality before merging into main.